-I am a Wife and Mom and live in the beautiful state of Colorado surrounded by the grand rocky mountains and the magical bursting city of Denver.
+I am a Wife and Mom and we live in the beautiful state of Colorado surrounded by the grand rocky mountains and the magical bursting city of Denver.
 I am very fortunate to have my studio at home where I am only steps from managing the wonderful chaos that is my life, chasing our dogs, holding down the fort and stepping in to raise our kids who are mostly able to care for themselves now.

 I was raised in Los Angeles with a bohemian leaning free spirited Mother who allowed me a lot of creative freedom.
 She was anything but conventional.
 My Father, the consumate business man provided the structure, but thankfully he was also able at times to be the most playful human.
 They were a good balance of people to look up to.
 It was very early that they described me as an artist and it stuck.